The Best Pets for Apartment Living

 The way you live your life is a major factor in what kind of pet you should get, especially if you’re in an apartment.
 If you like to go out a lot or have parties at your place, look for something low maintenance — like fish — that won’t be disturbed by your irregular hours or lots of guests.
 If you’re more of a homebody, a cat is a great option as your companion.
 Active folks should consider dogs — you can take them jogging or to the park for exercise.
 Examine where a pet would fit into all your current responsibilities and activities before starting your search.

 If you work long hours or have a long commute, you might not be home often enough to care for a high maintenance pet like a cat, dog, rodent, bird or reptile.
 These animals require attention and emotional connection to thrive, as well as regular feeding, cleaning and activity.
-Choose a pet based on the amount of time you have to spend with them.
+Choose a pet for your apartment based on the amount of time you have to spend with them.

 Some pets are more expensive than others.
 If you’re on a tight budget, a pure-bred anything is probably not right for you.
 These animals have upfront expenses, often costing between $1500 to $5000, and many pure-breds are prone to genetic diseases.
 That can mean more visits to the vet, which means more bills for you.
 That’s not to say mixed breed pets don’t also have the potential for medical issues, so be prepared for anything when you commit to bringing your new friend home.
 You’ll also need to consider food costs, equipment — leashes, cages, tanks, toys and more — and maintenance when factoring your pet into your weekly, monthly or yearly budget.